 - You need to create Promotion Offers and Promotion Rules that work together.
 Once you get the hang of this, though, you can create almost any kind of promotion you can think of.

 This article is an introduction, but we recommend you also refer to our Promotion Manager Tutorial for a more detailed breakdown of every setting in the Promotion Manager.
 It also has tips and tricks, some more example promotions, and notes that clarify the difference between options that seem similar.

-3dcart has some more advanced or specialized promotional tools available if you upgrade your plan.
+If you want even more flexibility, Shift4Shop has some more advanced or specialized promotional tools available.
 These give you some extra capabilities for setting up promotions that do things outside the scope of the Promotion Manager.

-- Daily Deals and Group Deals are available on 3dcart Basic ($29/month) and up (meaning, only the very lowest plans don't have these).
+- Daily Deals and Group Deals are a pair of modules built to increase urgency and create promotions that could go viral.
 The Daily Deals module lets you create a new discount every day with a widget on your site, showing a countdown timer.
 Customers can visit your site each day to see what the Daily Deal is and how much time they have left to get it.
 The Group Deal module is similar, except a certain number of customers need to buy the item to unlock the discount, like Groupon.
 Group Deals are likely to be shared among friends, so they can help draw attention to your store.

-- The Promotion Scheduler is available on 3dcart Plus ($79/month) and up.
-This goes beyond the usual process of setting up the start date and end date for promotions.
+- The Promotion Scheduler goes beyond the usual process of setting up the start date and end date for promotions.
 It lets you define a specific time for your promotions to start and end.
 So, you could use it if you wanted to run a "flash sale" that lasted for only a few hours, without having to manually disable the promotion when time is up.

-There are other advanced marketing tools in 3dcart, but these are the ones that are most directly related to promotions.
+There are other advanced marketing tools in Shift4Shop, but these are the ones that are most directly related to promotions.